Specialist in Viking and Roman School Visits for Key Stage Two of the National Curriculum.

 unless she gives me of her own free will”

 There is also and unintelligible runic inscription on the pin plate.
-That plate has been damaged resulting in the loss of one of the domed rivets and that could have resulted from rough handling, perhaps being torn from a garment, who knows.
+That plate has been damaged resulting in the loss of one of the domed rivets and that could have been because of rough handling, perhaps being torn from a garment, who knows.

-I definitely wanted to make this brooch but I wanted to make the second try.
+I definitely wanted to make this brooch but I wanted to make that second try.